Snowflake-Labs/snowflake-maven-gradle-plugins/README.md

 ### Authentication

-You can provide your account authentication information using a [properties file](https://docs.snowflake.com/en/developer-guide/snowpark/java/creating-session) or directly in the plugin config.
+You can provide your account authentication information using a [properties file](https://docs.snowflake.com/en/developer-guide/snowpark/java/creating-session) or individually specifying your account parameters directly in the plugin config:

-#### Properties File
+#### **Properties File**

-Create a file ,`profile.properties`, in the root of the project with information to establish a JDBC connection to your Snowflake account:
+Create a file, `profile.properties`, in the root of the project with information to establish a JDBC connection to your Snowflake account:

 ```properties